 Organized Children Sports

-If you live in Washington Square/Old City, there are very few options for organized children sports (if any), but Northeast Philly is known for its diverse array of children sports and activities.
+If you live in Washington Square/Old City, there are very few options for organized children’s sports (if any).
+Northeast Philly, on the other hand, is known for its diverse array of children’s sports and activities.

 - Hockey– Flyers Skate Zone